 Full digitized runs of many native-written and published newspapers.
 Some, like the Cherokee Phoenix, go back to the 1820s.

 This is a collection of books, pamphlets, broadsides, newspapers, periodicals, music, and graphic arts material printed through 1876 in what is now the United States, as well as manuscripts and a collection of secondary texts, bibliographies, and digital resources related to all aspects of American history and culture before the twentieth century.
 Before typing anything in the search boxes, look carefully and thoughtfully at the SEARCH OPTIONS below the boxes.
 They include important things like DATES and DOCUMENT TYPES.
 You don't actually even have to use search words, just choose from the options listed.
 For example, I just did this search (no words in the search boxes):

 This is a collection of primary documents and secondary sources related to U.S. women's history.
 It includes 63 document projects that interpret and present documents, more than 22,000 pages of documents, a dictionary of social movements and organizations, a chronology of U.S. Women's History, and teaching tools and materials.
 While you can keyword search these documents, I recommend you use the ADVANCED SEARCH option instead to specify dates and types of material, like this example:

 This is a core collection of articles from major reference sources and written by leading scholars in the field.
 Among these are incredible primary sources, images, and maps.
-Rather than search using words, immediately do this:
+Rather than search using words, follow the direct link to primary sources, above, or immediately do this: